• Home

 Once on Santa Cruz, it’s a 45-minute drive across the island to Puerto Ayora (which can be done by taxi for about $15 or by public bus for $1.80 – we chose the bus).

-After all that, it took us about two hours from the time we stepped off the plane until we arrived in the main town of Puerto Ayora.
+After all that, it takes us about two hours from the time we step off the plane until we arrive in the main town of Puerto Ayora.

-Upon arrival in town, it took another 15 minutes to get our bearings and find our hotel for the first two nights, the Galapagos Suites Bed & Breakfast.
+Upon arrival in town, it takes another 15 minutes to get our bearings and find our hotel for the first two nights, the Galapagos Suites Bed & Breakfast.

-The room was clean, spacious and modern.
-And the woman and her mother who run the hotel were just terrific.
-We dropped our bags and headed back out to grab some lunch and check out the shops.
+The room is lovely – clean, spacious, and modern.
+And the woman and her mother who run the hotel are just terrific.
+We drop our bags and head back out to grab some lunch and check out the shops.

 Galapagos Suites Santa Cruz Galapagos